Bouvier des Flandres

 Bouvier des Flandres Health

-Bouvier des Flandres have a life expectancy of 10 to 12 years, and they are a somewhat healthy breed.
+Bouvier des Flandres dogs have a life expectancy of 10-12 years, and they are a fairly hardy breed.
 Like any dog, however, the Bouvier does have a few inherited diseases that pet parents will need to watch out for.
 Bouviers can also be prone to other health problems, and parents should speak with their veterinarians about those less frequent ailments.
 Common health problems include:

-• Hip and Elbow Dysplasia: Hip and elbow dysplasia are congenital defects where the joint wasn’t formed properly and should be screened for through responsible breeding practices.
+• Hip and Elbow Dysplasia: Hip and elbow dysplasia are congenital defects where the joint wasn’t formed properly, which can cause lameness and pain.
 Sometimes, these conditions require surgery.
-Often, however, they can be managed through anti-inflammatories and joint supplements.
+Often, however, they can be managed through weight management, anti-inflammatories and joint supplements.

 • Hypothyroidism: Hypothyroidism is an endocrine disorder that develops in middle-aged to senior Bouviers.
 This health problem can be treated with thyroid hormone replacement.

 • Sub-aortic Stenosis (SAS): SAS is a heart condition that is common in large dog breeds and can range from mild to severe.
 Severe cases cause symptoms like fainting, weakness and difficulty breathing.
-SAS is generally treated through beta blockers (an oral medication) and by controlling your dog’s level of activity.
+SAS is generally treated with medications and exercise restriction.

 Bouvier des Flandres History